Piscataway Township and Its Public Schools

 For More Information

-If you are interested in finding out more about our school district, including curriculum, test scores and college admissions, please contact your child's principal, or the public informaiton office.
-You may also visit individual school Web sites.
+If you are interested in finding out more about our school district, including curriculum, test scores and college admissions, please contact your child's principal, or the public information office.
+You may also visit individual school websites.